Junior Arts

 Workshops

 Writing and language is at its most exciting when it is able to make readers, receivers and/or audiences enter into the world of the storyteller/orator.
-In this workshop, students can expect to be challenged to delve deeper into poetry through engaging exercises that effectively allow one to put their own thoughts into action.
+In this workshop, students are challenged to delve deeper into poetry through simple exercises that effectively allow one to piece together their story.

 By the end of this workshop, students can expect to have skeletons of poems that they can then develop into spoken word poems or re-purpose into another poetic form.
-Furthermore, students will have time to gain valuable presentation and public speaking skills with dedicated time to practice performing their writing out loud.
+Furthermore, they will have time to reflect on language's ability to bring their individual history and/or collective histories to the forefront.

 Hack to the future